+Also consider some 1-minute imagery?
+See ftp ppt.

 Improved image pixel geolocation and instrument performance

 Landmarks and other features on the ground often move in animations of current GOES imagery.
 This is especially noticeable when viewing high-resolution visible imagery.
 Some of the shifting can be as much as 4 km during the daytime and 6 km at night.